Do you know a woman who is being abused? A legal rights handbook

 Part 2: Preparing to leave

 It is difficult to leave an abusive relationship.
-You need to assess the risks of staying or leaving.
-Abusive men often become more violent when they learn that their partners are planning to leave or have already left.
+You need to look at the risks of staying or leaving.
+People who are abusive often become more violent when they learn that their partner is planning to leave or has already left.

 You might want help making these and other decisions.
 You can talk with someone you trust, such as a friend, doctor, nurse, lawyer, social worker, or shelter worker.